 Penalties for possessing, using, or trafficking illegal drugs are severe and penalties include imprisonment and fines.

 Smoking is banned in workplaces and all public places in Switzerland, including hotels, restaurants, cinemas, schools, shopping centres and sports centres.
 Larger restaurants and bars often have designated areas for smokers.

-Under Swiss law, foreign criminals can be deported and expelled from Switzerland for 5 – 15 years.
+Under Swiss law, foreign criminals can be deported and expelled from Switzerland for five to 15 years.
 Repeat offenders can be expelled for life.
 Crimes that can lead to expulsion include murder, grievous bodily harm, breaking and entering, fraud, rape, genital mutilation, benefits fraud and aggression.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to: